adnan807/Medical-Chatbot/README.md

 # Table of Contents
 - Introduction
 - Installation
-- Usage
 - Code Overview
 - Vector Database Creation
 - Querying the Vector Database
 - Text Cleaning and Formatting

 # Introduction
-The Llama2 Medical Chatbot project aims to provide accurate medical information by using state-of-the-art language models and vector search techniques.
-It extracts and indexes content from medical literature and allows users to query this content in a user-friendly manner.
+The Llama2 Medical Chatbot is designed to provide accurate and reliable medical information by leveraging advanced language models and vector search techniques.
+This project utilizes Langchain, FAISS, and HuggingFace Embeddings to construct a vector database from the Gale Encyclopedia of Medicine.
+Users can query this database to retrieve relevant medical information, making it a valuable tool for medical professionals, students, and anyone seeking trustworthy health-related answers.

 # Installation
+- langchain
+- langchain_community
+- pypdf
+- sentence-transformers
-- Clone the repository:
+- faiss-cpu
-- Install the required dependencies
-- Download the Gale Encyclopedia of Medicine PDF

-# Creating the Vector Database
-To create the vector database from the PDF document, run: python create_vector_db.py

-# Querying the Vector Database
-To query the vector database, modify the QUERY variable in the query_vector_db.py file with your question and run:

-python query_vector_db.py

 # Code Overview
 ## Vector Database Creation